puresyntax71/blog/content/post/vim-vdebug-lando-drupal.md

 ## Tools

 So what are the tools that I am using?
 I've been a long time user of [vim](https://www.vim.org/) and recently just switched to [Neovim](https://neovim.io/).
-For development environment, I mostly jump between different methods for building Drupal but recently been using [Lando](https://lando.dev/).
+For development environment, I mostly jump between different methods for building Drupal but recently have been using [Lando](https://lando.dev/).

 ### Lando